Viki-coding/Biology-Quiz/README.md

 The game is designed to give the user a fun interative method to test their knowledge on biology.

 ### User Demographics - Target audience
-The target audience is school children part-taking in the Junior Cert curriculum.
+The target audience is secondary school children part-taking in the Junior Cert or GCSE curriculum.
 The quiz could be part of methods used by teachers to test the knowlege of their pupils in particular biology topics.

 ### UX
 **Site Goals**: